unixerius/DSO/README.md

 **Note:**

 > On Apple Silicon and other ARM-based systems, certain labs will not work.
 Most notably, the Nessus vulnerability scanner only works on x86_64.
-The Selenium labs also will not work, yet (I need to replace the Chrome containers).

 ### Apple Silicon - UTM